Killing of Tyre Nichols: Federal charges

 On October 3, the jury began deliberations.
 After five hours of deliberation, the federal jury convicted Haley, Bean and Smith on various charges.
 Haley was convicted of all four counts with which he was charged, namely, deprivation of rights, bodily injury, conspiracy, and obstruction.
 However, Bean and Smith were each found guilty on only one lesser count of obstruction related to witness tampering and were found not guilty on two more severe counts related to deprivation of rights and bodily injury, as well as one lesser count of conspiracy.
 In addition, the jury also found that for the first two counts related to deprivation and bodily injury, Haley's actions resulted in injury and not death.
+All three officers were subsequently taken into custody while awaiting sentencing, but Bean and Smith were later released into home detention with GPS monitoring.

 The three defendants have been scheduled to be sentenced in January 2025, while Martin was slated to be sentenced on December 5, 2024.
-On October 16, 2024, Mills' sentencing date was pushed back to February 20, 2025.
-Sentencing for all five officers was again delayed, until June 16, 2025.
+On October 16, 2024, Mills's sentencing date was pushed back to February 20, 2025.
+Sentencing for all five officers was later again delayed, until the week of June 16, 2025.

+On June 13, 2025, judge Norris recused himself from the case, days before officers were scheduled to be sentenced, and case was reassigned to U.S. District Judge Sheryl H. Lipman.
+As a result, sentencing was delayed again.
+On July 24, 2025, sentencing was set in the week of December 15, 2025.

+On August 28, 2025, judge Lipman ordered a new trial for Bean, Haley and Smith, citing concerns of bias after a judge presiding over the first trial allegedly suggested one of the defendants was a gang member.
+On September 10, 2025, Haley was released from custody.

 Civil lawsuit

-On April 19, 2023, Nichols' family filed a $550 million lawsuit against City of Memphis, Memphis Police Department, police chief, and officers involved.
+On April 19, 2023, Nichols's family filed a $550 million lawsuit against City of Memphis, Memphis Police Department, police chief, and officers involved.